howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ### **The 1st CHIIoT workshop will be held on Feb.
 17, 2pm - 5pm (CET).** Together with other co-sponsors (Huawei & CPI-lab), we make this year's CHIIoT FREE to attend!
 The registration is also free for all participants to attend the main **[EWSN 2021](https://ewsn2021.ewi.tudelft.nl/)** conference and the co-located tutorials.

-Both CHIIoT and the EWSN’21 conference will be held fully online, and more registration details can be found here **[Link](https://ewsn2021.ewi.tudelft.nl/registration)**
+Both CHIIoT and the EWSN’21 conference will be held fully online, and more registration details can be found via the **[Link](https://ewsn2021.ewi.tudelft.nl/registration)**

 In CHIIoT, we will use Discord with the Zoom Webinar for online discussions and face-to-face meetings.
 Discord provides a face-to-face experience during the coffee break and interactive poster presentations and a live texting channel for online and off-line discussions.